kjolley/BIGSdb_documentation/dbase_setup.rst

   * Either 'breakdown' (default) or 'specific values'.
 You need to then set the visualisation using either the breakdown_display or specific_value_display attribute.

+* warn_max_contigs

+  * Number of contigs above which a genome will have a warning message shown in the submission interface.

+* warn_min_n50

+  * N50 value below which a genome will have a warning message shown in the submission interface.

+* warn_min_total_length

+  * Minimum length in base pairs below which a genome will have a warning shown in the submission interface.

 * watermark